New England Section

 Upcoming and Recent Events

-May 2022: The section is hosting a webinar dedicated to exchanging ideas and resources for K-5 NGSS Earth and Space Science on Monday, May 9th, 7:00 - 8:00 PM Eastern.
-For ZOOM link, or to contribute to the exchange, please email firstname.lastname@example.org
+May 2022: The section hosted a webinar dedicated to exchanging ideas and resources for K-5 NGSS Earth and Space Science on Monday, May 9th, 7:00 - 8:00 PM Eastern.

-March 2022: The section is hosting a luncheon during GSA NE Section Meeting on Sunday, March 20th at 12:00 PM.
-The $27 ticketed event is available via meeting registration.
+March 2022: The section hosted a luncheon during GSA NE Section Meeting on Sunday, March 20th at 12:00 PM.
+The $27 ticketed event was an option that was part of the meeting registration.
+Members participating included those from NE and Eastern section.

 January 2022: The section sponsored a virtual talk on applying indigenous knowledge to restore indigenous landscapes on Monday, January 17th, 7-8 PM Eastern.
 A book written by the invited speaker, Dr. Jessica Hernandez, had been scheduled to launch the following day.